-(2) At the time of the Acquisition Transaction on February 2, 2016, each (a) outstanding option granted or issued pursuant to iMedical's existing equity compensation plan was exchanged for approximately 1.197 economically equivalent replacement options with a corresponding adjustment to the exercise price and (b) outstanding warrant granted or issued pursuant to iMedical's equity compensation plans was adjusted so the holder receives approximately 1.197 shares of common stock with a corresponding adjustment to the exercise price.
-Does not include options granted to Mr. Al-Siddiq discussed in (1) above.

-(3) On March 30, 2015, iMedical approved Directors, Officers and Employees Stock Option Plan, under which it authorized and issued 3,000,000 options.
+- (2) At the time of the Acquisition Transaction on February 2, 2016, each (a) outstanding option granted or issued pursuant to iMedical's existing equity compensation plan was exchanged for approximately 1.197 economically equivalent replacement options with a corresponding adjustment to the exercise price and (b) outstanding warrant granted or issued pursuant to iMedical's equity compensation plans was adjusted so the holder receives approximately 1.197 shares of common stock with a corresponding adjustment to the exercise price.
+Does not include options granted to Mr. Al-Siddiq discussed in (1) above. - (3) On March 30, 2015, iMedical approved Directors, Officers and Employees Stock Option Plan, under which it authorized and issued 3,000,000 options.
 This plan was established to enable the Company to attract and retain the services of highly qualified and experience directors, officers, employees and consultants and to give such person an interest in the success of the Company.
-As of December 31, 2016, there were 137,500 outstanding options at an exercise price of \$.0001 under this plan.
+As of March 31, 2018, there were 137,500 outstanding options at an exercise price of \$.0001 under this plan.
 These options now represent the right to purchase 164,574 shares of the Company's common stock using the ratio of 1.1969:1.
-No other grants will be made under this plan.
+No other grants will be made under this plan. - (4) Consultant Warrants do not include 188,806 warrants provided to an officer of the Company as compensation while he was not a member of any Company options plan, otherwise included in Warrants granted to Directors and Officers.